Most extravagant and expensive pearl necklaces of all time

 Although the exact historical provenance is hard to trace, the origins of this necklace date back to the 18th century in the Russian Tsar’s court.
 According to Christie’s, Cartier purchased a lot of Imperial and aristocratic jewellery after the Russian Revolution of 1917.
 Some of the most coveted and expensive pieces belonging to Empress Catherine the Great were included in it.
 A third miniature enamel clasp of the necklace is reminiscent of the Russian Empress’ pieces.

-The Dodge pearl necklace gained immense fame when automobile billionaire Horace Elgin Dodge purchased them from Cartier in 1920 for around USD 825,000.
+The Dodge pearl necklace gained immense fame when automobile billionaire Horace Elgin Dodge purchased them from Cartier in 1920 for around USD 825,000 (over INR 6 crore).
 He gifted it to his wife, Anna at their daughter’s wedding.
 In 1968, Anna presented it to her granddaughter, Yvonne.
 Originally a five-strand necklace, Yvonne dismantled it and divided the strands among friends, and her three children received one strand each.

 Much later, the three strands were reunited with the two diamond clasps and put up for a Bonhams auction in 2008.
 10 years later, it went under the hammer at Christie’s Magnificent Jewels Auction in 2018.